Refinitiv/refinitiv-ui/documents/src/pages/elements/button.md

 ### Notes for developers

-`ef-button` handles role and aria value but when using button without any text label, assigns `aria-label` as the accessible name.
+`ef-button` handles role and aria value but when using button without any text label, assign `aria-label` as the accessible name.

 ```html
 <ef-button icon="bookmark" aria-label="bookmark this item"></ef-button>